Gloire Amanda

-Gloire Amanda (born 11 November 1998) is a Tanzanian professional footballer who plays for Sydney Olympic FC in the NPL NSW and the Australian Championship.
+Gloire Amanda (born 11 November 1998) is a professional soccer player who plays primarily as a striker for Singapore Premier League club Hougang United.
+Primarily a striker, he can also be played as a winger.
+Born in Tanzania, he represented Canada at youth international level.

 Early life

 Amanda was born in the Nyarugusu refugee camp to Congolese parents.
 His family moved to Edmonton, Alberta, Canada, when he was 8 years old.
 He played youth soccer with Edmonton Internazionale, Edmonton Extreme FC, and at St. Nicholas Soccer Academy where he played with Canada national team player Alphonso Davies.
 He then joined the FC Edmonton Academy for a year.
 He trialled with the Vancouver Whitecaps Academy in 2013, before ultimately joining them in 2014.

 College career

 Ahead of the 2018 NCAA Division I men's soccer season, Amanda signed a National Letter of Intent to play college soccer for the Oregon State Beavers men's soccer program.
 In 2020, in his junior season, he led the NCAA Division I in goals (15) and total points (37), setting the OSU single-season record for points and was named to the All-Pac-12 and All-Far West Region first team, the United Soccer Coaches’ All-America first team and Top Drawer Soccer Best XI first team, and an All-American.
 He also was named the 2020 MAC Hermann Trophy winner as the top player in the NCAA, becoming the first Oregon State player to win the award.